 GVB Amsterdam ticket vending machine

-Waiting in line at the Amsterdam bus, tram and metro ticket vending machines will soon become a thing of the past.
+Waiting in line at the Amsterdam bus, tram and metro ticket vending machines is a thing of the past.
 Together with the GVB, Fabrique designed user-friendly machines.
 The main objective: faster circulation.

 Buy your ticket easily with GVB